MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     az deployment group what-if --name $DEPLOYMENT_NAME --resource-group $RESOURCE_GROUP_NAME --template-file ./main.bicep --parameters ./azuredeploy.parameters03a.json --parameters adminUsername=$ADMINUSERNAME adminPasswordOrKey=$ADMINPASSWORD subnetId=$SUBNET_ID
     ```

-1. Review the output of the command and verify that it does not include any errors and warnings.
+1. Review the output of the command and verify that it does not include any errors (ignore any warnings).
 Next, in the Cloud Shell pane, run the following command to start the deployment:

     ```
     DEPLOYMENT_NAME='az1203a-'$RANDOM